appcypher/wasmo-old/README.md

 - error messages and making error position point of error instead of start_position

+###

 ### ATTRIBUTIONS
+These are the nice projects `wasmlite` references for design
-- [inkwell](https://github.com/TheDan64/inkwell) - inspired the LLVM codegen section
+- [inkwell](https://github.com/TheDan64/inkwell) [Apache-2.0] - the LLVM codegen section is inspired by this cool project
-- [wasmer](https://github.com/wasmerio/wasmer) - takes some design cues from this similar project
+- [wasmer](https://github.com/wasmerio/wasmer) [MIT] - design cues taken from this similar project
-- [wasmtime](https://github.com/CraneStation/wasmtime) - takes some design cues from this similar project as well
+- [wasmtime](https://github.com/CraneStation/wasmtime) [Apache-2.0] - design cues taken from this similar project

+If you are interested in this project, you should probably check out [WAVM](https://github.com/WAVM/WAVM) as well.